-How to Revive your Website – with a simple formula used by Gordon Ramsey!
+How to Revive your Website – with a formula used by Gordon Ramsey!

-Recently I have rediscovered the viewing pleasures of watching “Kitchen Nightmares” on TV.
-In each episode, celebrity chef and businessman, Gordon Ramsey, visits a struggling restaurant and spends a week there trying to turn their fortunes around.
+In the television show “Kitchen Nightmares”, celebrity chef and businessman, Gordon Ramsey, visits a different struggling restaurant each episode and spends a week there trying to turn their fortunes around.
 Always very clever in his methods and very VOCAL in his actions, Ramsey seems to have the magic “formula” that can take even the direst restaurant and turn it around in a number of days.

 That formula can be easily adapted to any kind of industry, not just into hospitality.
 If you are willing to apply honesty and commitment to the process, the “Ramsey Formula” can also be used to revive an underperforming website and turn it into the customer conversion machine that it needs to be.